kyracho/mnist_ML/README.md

 Welcome to mnist_ML.

-This is an in-depth comparitive analysis of basic machine learning models.
+This is a comparitive analysis of basic machine learning models.
 Please enjoy!